ShizukaDonaghue/happy-beans/README.md

 	* Give the plan a name (this is commonly the name of the project) and select "Tiny Turtle (Free)" plan
 	* Click on "Select Region"
 	* Select a data center near you, for example, "EU-West-1 (Ireland) and click on "Review"
-	* Check your details are correct and then click on "Create instance"
+	* Check that the details are correct and then click on "Create instance"
 	* Return to ElephantSQL dashboard and click on the database instance name for the project
 	* In the URL section, click on the copy icon to copy the database URL
 12. Create an env.py